How the Federal Reserve Affects Mortgage Interest Rates?

 The Federal Reserve affects mortgage interest rates by setting financial policies to work toward goals like stabilizing prices and promoting sustainable employment.
 Some of the tools at their disposal to do this in such a way that affects mortgage interest rates include:

-• Quantitative easing: After the global financial crisis of 2008, the Federal Reserve turned to quantitative easing to inject money into the economy.
+- Quantitative easing: After the global financial crisis 2008, the Federal Reserve turned to quantitative easing to inject money into the economy.
 This controversial policy entails a nation’s central bank purchasing bonds or long-term securities from the open market to encourage lending and borrowing in a hurting economy.

-• Federal funds rate: The Federal Reserve can influence the federal funds rate to impact the economy.
+- Federal funds rate: The Federal Reserve can influence the federal funds rate to impact the economy.
 This is the rate at which financial institutions like banks and credit unions can lend and borrow money overnight from each other to maintain reserve minimums.
-The individual institutions set their rates, and the average of all these rates makes the federal funds rate.
+Individual institutions set their rates, and the average of all these rates is the federal funds rate.
 While the Federal Reserve does not specify the speed, it can select a target rate and implement policies to work toward that target rate.

-• Open market operations: The Federal Reserve can buy and sell government bonds to affect the economy.
-The Federal Reserve absorbs money from the system by selling bonds to target a higher federal funds rate.
+- Open market operations: The Federal Reserve can buy and sell government bonds to affect the economy.
+It absorbs money from the system by selling bonds to target a higher federal funds rate.
 To target a lower federal funds rate, the Federal Reserve can buy government bonds by creating money and using it to buy bonds from the open market.

-• Other tools: There are other tools the Federal Reserve can use to impact the economy, including raising or lowering the bank reserve requirements and changing terms for lending to banks.
+- Other tools: The Federal Reserve can use other tools to impact the economy, including raising or lowering the bank reserve requirements and changing terms for lending to banks.

 What Doesn’t the Federal Reserve Do?

-The Federal Reserve affects mortgage interest rates indirectly.
+The Federal Reserve indirectly affects mortgage interest rates.
 It doesn’t set the interest rates for lending institutions.
 When you see headlines about the Federal Reserve lowering interest rates, remember this is a bit of an oversimplification.

-There is a ripple effect when the Federal Reserve makes a change.
+When the Federal Reserve makes a change, there is a ripple effect.
 When it becomes more expensive for banks and credit unions to borrow money, that expense is passed on to you as the consumer through interest rates.
-Your mortgage interest rate will be impacted by the Federal Reserve and the target Federal funds rate they set, but that is only one piece of the puzzle.
+The Federal Reserve and the target Federal funds rate they set will impact your mortgage interest rate, but that is only one piece of the puzzle.

 What Can You Do About Your Interest Rate?